IoannisNezis/ad-blog/content/post/project-qlue-ls/index.md

 So the question is not how resilient it is, the problem is how good the quality of the information it conserves is.

 Tree-sitter produces GLR parsers.
-It explores, non-deteministically, many different possible LR (bottom-up) parses.
+It explores, nondeterministically, many different possible LR (bottom-up) parses.
 Then it chooses the "the best one".
 In the words of [Alex Kladov](https://github.com/matklad) the creator of [rust-anayzer](https://github.com/rust-lang/rust-analyzer) this leads to the following behavior:
 >(...)
 Tree-sitter \[can\] recognize many complete valid small fragments of a tree, but it might have trouble